matibek/go-service/README.md

 core.Logger.Infof("hello %s", "world")
 // prints: INFO[2018-02-26 12:20:46] hello world
 ```
-- set `logger.level` for log level (i.e. `info`, `warn`, etc..)
+- Set the config variable `logger.level` for to adjust the log level (i.e. `info`, `warn`, etc..)
-- set `logger.file` to file path, if we want to log to file
+- Set the config variable `logger.file` to file path when you want to log to file.

 ## newrelic
-- set the config in `newrelic.app` and `newrelic.key`
+- Set the config variable `newrelic.app` and `newrelic.key`
-- to enable newrelic, set `ENABLE_NEWRELIC=true` either in config or server env
+- To enable newrelic, set `ENABLE_NEWRELIC=true` either using config file or server env

 ## sentry
-- Set `sentry.dns` config to enable sentry
+- Set the config variable `sentry.dns` to enable sentry

 # Errors
-- Please avoid panics and return the error to router
+- Please avoid using `panics`.
+Always return Error to router context.
-- The error middleware will handle the response and logging
+- The error middleware will handle all router errors and by sending error response and logging
 ```go
 import "http"
 import "github.com/matibek/scaffold-go-service/core"